Opponents: Bolton Wanderers

 Though it appears unique in its architecture, the stadium is similar to the design of Huddersfield Town’s John Smith’s Stadium, opened three years previously in 1994.
 With its towering white supports that overlap the stadium-proper, the iconic venue is lit up during darkness rendering it visible from miles away.
 Twenty years down the line, the Reebok is now The Macron and has held Trotters fixtures in the UEFA Cup, Premier League, Championship and, as recently as last season, League One.
 A versatile multi-use venue, it has hosted rugby league matches and high-profile Oasis, Coldplay and Elton John concerts, but if that wasn’t enough, it houses the sports-orientated Bolton Wanderers Free School as well as the 125-room Bolton Whites Hotel, an asset the club took control of in 2013.

 In Bolton’s Premier League days, The Macron would cater for anything up to 5,000 away fans, but with significantly lower gates those figures are rarely replicated today.
-Brentford have received an initial batch of 1,092 South Stand tickets for the trip to Greater Manchester and judging by the followings at both Villa Park and Loftus Road, The Bees will be well backed against the Trotters, not least thanks to the generously priced £15 adult ticket – all other concessions pay just £7.
+Brentford have received an initial batch of 1,559 South Stand tickets for the trip to Greater Manchester priced at:

 Did you know?

 Bolton’s home is not only unique in its appearance, but also the manner in which teams enter the field of play.
 The Macron’s dugouts sit in front of the Nat Lofthouse Stand and are flanked by two tunnels, meaning the home and away sides can emerge individually.

 How to get there: